safe-global/safe-docs/pages/miscellaneous/bug-bounty-program.md

 All bugs (they do not necessarily need to lead to a redeploy) will be considered for a bounty, but the severity of the threat will change the reward.
 Below are the reward levels for each threat severity and an example of such a threat.

-### High threat: up to $1,000,000
+### High threat: Up to $1,000,000

 An identified attack that could steal funds or tokens or lock user funds would be considered a high threat.
 Likewise, a reported bug that, on its own, leads to a redeploy of the code will always be regarded as a high threat.

-### Medium threat: up to $50,000
+### Medium threat: Up to $50,000

-An identified attack where it is possible to steal funds because of unexpected behavior on the user's part.
+An identified attack where it's possible to steal funds because of unexpected behavior on the user's part.
 Unexpected behavior here means the user can't anticipate and comprehend that they will lose the funds.

-### Low threat: up to $10,000
+### Low threat: Up to $10,000

 A way to avoid transaction fees or an exploit that in some way compromises the experience of other Safe users.